arvindbansal87/trackingpixel/README.md

 4.Open the email and click the link. the pixel request will record the open event.

-5.You may also forward the email to another recipient and repeat steps 2 through 4.
+5.You may also forward the email to another recipient and repeat steps from 2 to 4.

 6.Check logs: http://localhost:8080/events → You'll see time, IP, location, and user agent.